Archaeological Research Facility

 McCarthy Hall 477

-Hosted by the College of Humanities and Social Sciences and linked with the Department of Anthropology, the South Central Coastal Information Center is one of nine regional information centers in California that comprise the California Historical Resources Information System.
-CHRIS works under the direction of the California Office of Historic Preservation and the State Historic Resources Commission.
-These information centers provide historical resources information to local governments and individuals with responsibilities under the National Environmental Policy Act, National Historic Preservation Act and California Environmental Quality Act.
+Hosted by the College of Humanities and Social Sciences and linked with the Department of Anthropology since 2000, the South Central Coastal Information Center is one of nine regional information centers in California that comprise the California Historical Resources Information System.
+The CHRIS is under the direction of the California Office of Historic Preservation and the State Historic Resources Commission.
+Information centers provide historical resources information to local governments, consultants and individuals with responsibilities under the National Environmental Policy Act, National Historic Preservation Act and California Environmental Quality Act.

-Since its inception in the early 1970s, the SCCIC (formerly housed at UCLA) has been a fundamental source of archaeological and historical resource information for the counties of Los Angeles, Orange and Ventura.
+Since its inception in the early 1970s, the SCCIC (formerly at UCLA) has been a fundamental source of archaeological and historical resource information for Los Angeles, Orange and Ventura counties.
 The San Bernardino County archive was added to the SCCIC inventory in 2015 and is undergoing digitization.
-The SCCIC now maintains the most extensive historical resources information base available for South Central Coastal California, including records of prehistory and historic archaeological sites, reports of historical resource studies, and historic resources inventory records.
+The SCCIC now maintains the most extensive historical resources information base available for South Central Coastal California, including records of prehistory and historic archaeological sites, historic built-environment records, and associated cultural resources studies and reports.

 Speech and Hearing Clinic